abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 2. The **event hub** behaves like a topic in Apache Kafka and is very similar to a topic in the publish-subscribe messaging pattern.
 As Microsoft described it, an event hub is an append-only distributed log (3).
 A client application consumes data by seeking through the event log and maintaining an offset (3).

+> [!NOTE]
-> :memo: **Note:** Conceptually, Azure Event Hubs is similar to Apache Kafka, leading to believe that Microsoft built it on Kafka.
-However, Microsoft argued that “Azure Event Hubs is a cloud-native multi-tier broker with support for multiple protocols that is developed and maintained by Microsoft and doesn't use any Apache Kafka code” (5). |
+> Conceptually, Azure Event Hubs is similar to Apache Kafka, leading to believe that Microsoft built it on Kafka.
+However, Microsoft argued that “Azure Event Hubs is a cloud-native multi-tier broker with support for multiple protocols that is developed and maintained by Microsoft and doesn't use any Apache Kafka code” (5).

 #### 1.2.1 – Create an Event Hubs Namespace